Aypac/GDSLatexConverter/README.md

 *Python*
  - numpy
  - gdspy
- - re (regex library, install by default)
+ - re (regex library, installed by default)

 *Other*
  - Lualatex or PDFlatex